RECOMMENDED: Full guide to outdoor activities for kids in NYC

 Inspired by the Egyptian Wing of The Metropolitan Museum of Art, this lavishly redone playground just north of the great institution is also the perfect postmuseum destination.
 In a nod to the mighty Nile, a not-too-torrential blast of water pours down several steps onto a stretch of sand that represents the Delta.
 Other pharaonic flourishes include scalable pyramids and Cleopatra's Needle–style obelisks.
 Be sure to tote along sunglasses and sunscreen, as trees are in Sahara-like short supply.Read more

 This wonderland of water, sand and swings is epic.
 Kids will beeline it to the stone-strewn WaterLab play area to dance around in a field of water jets, so swimmies are a must.
 Once they've had their fill of getting sprayed and climbing the surrounding rocks, move on to the Tarzan ropes and swing sets to dry off.
 You’re going to be here for hours, so slather on the sunscreen and bring plenty of water!
+We'd also highly recommend bringing water shoes for your child—the rocks can get very slippery.
 With killer views of downtown Manhattan, the Brooklyn Bridge and New York Harbor, this spot is hard to beat.Read more

 Kids have plenty of space to tire themselves out at Chelsea Waterside Playground, an outer space–themed area that matches the sleekness of the 'hood's taller riverside constructions.
 Bask under one of the grooviest water features in the city: Towering, turquoise-blue sculptures resembling exploding raindrops, which drench those passing underneath.
 There's also a wall of faucets for frontal soaking.
 While little ones frolic in the sand and water or climb on the Danish-built play equipment, parents can take a break under the space's giant shade umbrellas.Read more